By Adam Moore

 The honorees included Dawn Jindrich, budget director of Linn County (government/education); Milton Aunan, senior vice president and CFO of UnityPoint Health – St. Luke’s Healthcare (nonprofit); Chris Hartman, CFO of Geonetric (private small company); Jeff Quint, CFO of Involta (private medium company); and Mick Slinger, CFO of Van Meter Inc. (private large company).

-And while each executive faces unique pressures and needs within their respective industries, they all spoke of the challenges and rewards of being a financial executive in today’s rapidly changing business climate – whether during their acceptance speeches or in the interviews that formed our profiles (available here).
+And while each executive faces unique pressures and needs within their respective industries, they all spoke of the challenges and rewards of being a financial executive in today’s rapidly changing business climate – whether during their acceptance speeches or in the interviews that formed this issue’s profiles.

 “I work with people who make me uncomfortable almost every day – and I mean that in the best way possible,” Mr. Hartman said of his teammates at the fast-moving software and web development company, drawing laughs from the more than 180 people in attendance.
 “I work with people who are constantly changing direction, searching for the next thing to break, and I have to keep up, or else I’ll be left behind.”